Skip to main content

 GINA adds a critical layer of protection regarding genetic information, which explicitly includes family medical history.
 The law is unequivocal on this point ∞ an employer cannot offer an employee any financial incentive in exchange for their genetic information.
 This has direct implications for the design of HRAs.

-An employer may still ask questions about as part of a voluntary HRA.
+An employer may still ask questions about family medical history as part of a voluntary HRA.
 However, to remain compliant, the employer must make it unmistakably clear that the employee is not required to answer those specific questions to receive the incentive.
 The authorization form and instructions must state that the reward for completing the HRA will be provided even if the questions related to family medical history are left blank.

 Key Compliance Requirements Across Federal Laws